CMHAAorg/cmhaa-website/site/content/contact-us.md

     padding_bottom: true
   - type: form
     form_id: contact
-    form_lead: Please let us know how we may assist you.
+    form_lead: "We'd love to hear from you. "
-    form_description: Please complete the form below with your details and outline the nature of your enquiry.
+    form_description: Please let us know how we may assist you and we'll be in touch.
     form_title: Contact us
     components:
       - type: FC02_text_input_area